fron/fron/README.md

 - 👋 Hi, I’m Francisco Ron
-- 👀 I’m interested in Computer Science
+- 👀 Master in Computer Science (CSUSB)
-- 🌱 I’m currently learning about Ethical Hacking
+- 🌱 I’m currently finishing my AS in Cyber Defense at RCC
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 You can reach me at @fron@student.rccd.edu